Philmasteryeah/joinfaces-boot-jetty-cdi/README.md

 - login with sa // 1

 # Flyway Migrations
+- automatic at mvn run
-- with extra mvn run config
+- or with extra mvn run config

 ```
 mvn clean flyway:migrate